 4. Packing and moving

 Anyone who has ever moved knows what a hassle the process is.
-You have to gather (or buy) boxes and packing tissue to pack everything away in, purging as many unnecessary items as possible along the way.
-Once you’ve moved into the new house you’ll have to undergo the whole process over again in reverse, inevitably finding out that at least a few items broke along the way.
+You have to gather (or buy) boxes and packing tissue to pack everything away in.
+Purge as many unnecessary items as possible along the way.
+Once you’ve moved into the new house you’ll have to undergo the whole process over again in reverse.
+You’ll inevitably find out that at least a few items broke along the way.

 On moving day, you’ll have to figure out the logistics of emptying your fridge and freezer and getting them into the new ones before your perishables are ruined.

-Costs for moving an entire home full of furniture, appliances, and household items can end up totalling $1,000 or more.
+Costs for moving an entire home full of furniture, appliances, and household items can end up totalling over $1,000.
 If you’re moving to a home that’s being renovated you may also have to factor in the cost of storage and short-term accommodation for your family.

 5. Designer’s choice

 The best reason to not move: with a home addition you can turn your current home into your dream home.
-Keep in mind that when taking on this type of renovation project, the changes to your home don’t have to be limited to the addition.
-One of the existing bedrooms, for example, can become the master bedroom with the walk-in closet and en suite bathroom you’ve always wanted.
+When taking on this type of renovation project, the changes don’t have to be limited to the addition.
+For example, one bedroom can get a walk-in closet and an en-suite bathroom.

 And if you excavate a full basement extension you may finally be able to have the basement entertainment area you only ever dreamed about.

-To gather new design ideas and average market prices visit Reno-Inspiration to see our past customers various home addition projects and their associated costs.
-You can also visit the Reno-Assistance home addition page for further information on planning your home addition project and get an idea of the potential cost of a house extension or cost of adding a room.
+To gather new design ideas and average market prices visit Reno-Inspiration to see our past customers’ various home addition projects and their associated costs.
+You can also visit the RenoAssistance home addition page for further information on planning your home addition project and get an idea of the potential cost of a house extension or cost of adding a room.
+You can even take a look at our 9 steps to a successful home addition article.

-When it comes time to finding your contractor, choose a Reno-Assistance 360° Verified Contractor to ensure the project gets completed seamlessly.
-All 360° Verified Contractors have been checked to ensure they have all the required licences and insurance, glowing recommendations from past clients, and the expertise to do the job properly.
-Best of all, using Reno-Assistance is free for homeowners.
-Contact Reno-Assistance now to get started.
+When it comes time to finding your home addition contractor, choose a RenoAssistance Verified Contractor to ensure the project gets completed seamlessly.
+All the contractors we work with have been checked to ensure they have all the required licences and insurance.
+They also have glowing recommendations from past clients, and the expertise to do the job properly.
+Best of all, using RenoAssistance is free for homeowners.
+Call us now to get started or fill out our form.